shaharoded/REINFORCE/README.md

 # Deep Reinforcement Learning - Assignment 2

-Implementation and comparison of REINFORCE algorithms on the CartPole-v1 task.
+Implementation and comparison of Policy Gradient algorithms (REINFORCE) on the CartPole-v1 task.

 ## Overview

-This project implements ...
-[TO-DO]
+This project implements the **REINFORCE** algorithm (Monte Carlo Policy Gradient) and its variant **REINFORCE with Baseline**.
+The goal is to solve the `CartPole-v1` environment, where the agent must balance a pole on a cart.
+The environment is considered solved when the average reward over 100 consecutive episodes is at least 475.0.

 ## Project Structure
 ```